YasafVol/dc20/memory-bank/projectbrief.md

 ## Scope

 - **Included:**
-    - Level 1 Character Creation Wizard (Stages A, B, C).
+    - Level 1 Character Creation Page (incorporating functionality of original Stages A, B, C).
     - Character Page Output displaying finalized Level 1 data.
     - Data persistence for in-progress and completed characters using Prisma and PostgreSQL.
     - Frontend UI using SvelteKit, Melt UI, and TailwindCSS.